 Our investment policy is intended to enable us to qualify for the special tax treatment afforded to MICs under the Tax Act.
 For this reason, we loan most of our funds as residential mortgage loans and the balance is held in bank deposits.
-We may also lend our funds as construction, commercial and bare land mortgage loans, however, we are restricted by our lending guidelines with respect to the amount of the loan compared to the value of the property (the "loan to value" or "LTV" ratio) of this type of lending.
+We may also lend our funds as construction, commercial and bare land mortgage loans, however, we rarely do so.
+For all loans, we are restricted by our lending guidelines with respect to the amount of the loan compared to the value of the property (the "loan to value" or "LTV" ratio).
 No funds will be loaned in respect of any property in which our directors or officers have a direct or indirect interest.

 We believe the types of mortgage loans which we have made, and intend to make, are consistent with the criteria for a MIC under the Tax Act.
 While we meet these criteria we should be accorded the "flow through" tax treatment given to MICs.
-That treatment results in us not being taxed on any of our net income or taxable capital gains, all of which are distributed to our Class A Shareholders effective as of the end of each financial year.
+That treatment results in us not being taxed on any of our net income or taxable capital gains, all of which are distributed to our Class A Shareholders through quarterly distributions.
 Pursuant to the Tax Act, such distributions are taxed as interest income in the hands of our Class A Shareholders and not as dividends.